forchchch/MAOAL/README.md

     + mode: 'modular(MAOAL)', 'GCS', 'common'(SLL/Equal, change ['main']['aux_weight] to 0.0 for SLL, 1.0 for Equal), 'aux'(AuxL)

 ## Lower and Upper Optimization
-    + lower: The importance parameterized gradient is implemented in the hypermodel class.
+    + lower: The importance parameterized gradient is implemented in the hypermodel class in the train_regularizer.py.
-    + upper: In line 257-line 288, the upper optimization is conducted. gauxlearn package includes the algorithm for upper gradient calculation.
+    + upper: In line 274-line 315, the upper optimization is conducted. gauxlearn package includes the algorithm for upper gradient calculation.

 You may also find the papers in the citation useful.